-If you are sharing a video, you should be focused primarily on getting as many video views as possible, with website clicks sometimes being a secondary metric (when call-to-action is a button or link on your ad that suggests the action you want your audience to take.
+If you are sharing a video, you should be focused primarily on getting as many video views as possible, with website clicks sometimes being a secondary metric (when A call-to-action is a button or link on your ad that suggests the action you want your audience to take.
 Examples: "Learn More" or "Sign Up." button is used).

 High reach does not guarantee that any of these things will be good.
 Low reach does not guarantee they will be bad.
 It is simply a terrible key performance indicator unless your only objective is awareness.

 Even in the case of awareness, I’d argue that reach should not be your primary concern.
 After all, if your post reached 1,000,000 people and every single person ignored it without engaging in any way, I doubt those people would be particularly more aware about your brand.

 By focusing on reach, you are ignoring the objective you had when you decided to make the share.
 You then share content unnaturally, and in ways that users would never share.

 If you force a photo to be shared as a link, will you really get more people clicking in that photo?
 That’s the reason you wanted to share the photo in the first place, right?

 I find this entire discussion somewhat comical.
 Should you share more links?
 If you have lots of interesting links to share, I guess.